whalebone/wb-docs/en/video_guides.rst

 which leaves you with the audit mode.
 In this mode, Whalebone monitors the incidents without preventing them from happening.
 The core of the configuration of audit and blocking is a so-called "score" which is assigned to individual domains by our algorithm.
 The higher the score, the more dangerous the domain.
 It's up to you to choose from the preset levels of sensitivity or decide to adjust the threshold manually.

-We advise ISP networks to "block carefully" The lower the threshold, the more sensitive the blocking.
+We advise ISP networks to **block carefully** The lower the threshold, the more sensitive the blocking.
 Keep in mind, though, that setting a low threshold increases the risk of false positives.
 You can also choose different types of threats to be blocked.

 If needed, you can easily create your own blocking list or define domains that should always be accessible.
 Our customers love that Whalebone can meet the legal blocking requirement of their government for them.
 If you don't find your country our list, let us know and we'll make sure it gets there.

 If you activated the content filtering add-on, you can configure it here as well.
 Create as many unique security policies as you want.
 Afterward, you can go into the configuration of a given resolve and assign these policies to different IP addresses or ranges.
-All you need to do is to go to the "Policy Assignment" section in the resolver detail and assign a policy to a particular IP address or rangeMake sure to save the settings.
+All you need to do is to go to the **Policy Assignment** section in the resolver detail and assign a policy to a particular IP address or rangeMake sure to save the settings.

 .. raw:: html